 Scientists at Cornell University, University of Minnesota and University of Michigan have been continually improving hybrid wine varieties.
 Today, many winemakers have stepped up, taking their hybrid varieties as seriously as European varieties.
 Perhaps some day soon, hybrid wines will be an integral part of American wine culture.

-Have you had a hybrid wine?
+Do you have a hybrid wine tale?
 Tell us about it!
 Leave a comment including the variety (or blend), how it tasted, and what you thought.